 Where should I stay in Iceland to see the Northern Lights?

-If you’re staying in the city, head a few kilometres from downtown to Grótta at the tip of Seltjarnarnes peninsula.
-Or climb up Öskjuhlið for views over the capital.
-Staying in Reykjavik also gives you easy access to the regular Northern Lights tours that take Aurora hunters out to sea and into the countryside.
+If you’re staying in the city, head a few kilometers from downtown to Grotta at the tip of Seltjarnarnes peninsula for a good view of the aurora.
+You can also climb up Oskjuhlid, near Perlan, for views over the capital.
+Staying in Reykjavik also gives you easy access to the regular northern lights tours that take aurora hunters out to sea and into the countryside.